Public client and confidential client applications

 The following are some similarities and differences between public and confidential client apps:

-- Both types of app maintain a user token cache and can acquire a token silently (when the token is already in the token cache).
-Confidential client apps also have an app token cache for tokens that are for the app itself.
+- Both app types maintain a user token cache and can acquire a token silently (when the token is present in the cache).
+Confidential client apps also have an app token cache for tokens acquired by the app itself.

-- Both types of app manage user accounts and can get an account from the user token cache, get an account from its identifier, or remove an account.
+- Both app types can manage user accounts and get an account from the user token cache, get an account from its identifier, or remove an account.

 For more information about application configuration and instantiating, see: